Use Reusable Grants

 Award requests of up to $30,000 will be considered.
 Grant monies can be used to fund equipment costs, labor costs, and other costs that are essential to the implementation of the project, such as educational materials for employees or customers.

-Review the grant application packet and submit your completed application no later than Friday, August 15, 2014.
+Review the grant application packet and submit your completed application.
+There is no specific deadline.
+Funds are awarded on a first come, first served basis, until all grant funds are expended.
 For a sample completed grant application, please click here.
 For more information, please email Reusables@StopWaste.Org.